Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

-The outcome could be a measure of how Virginia politics have been scrambled after four years of the Trump administration.
+The outcome could be a measure of how Virginia politics have been scrambled after four years of the Donald Trump administration.

 Stolle, 63, a doctor, is the Virginia establishment — a quieter conservative, respected on both sides of the aisle.
 His family is a GOP dynasty: One brother is the sheriff of Virginia Beach, another is the city’s prosecutor and sister Siobhan Dunnavant is a state senator for the Richmond area.